griffio/micro-jdbc/README.md

 # Micro Jdbc for Kotlin

+Instead of trying to guess your [data access with Kotlin](https://griffio.github.io/programming/2023/04/20/More-Kotlin-Sql-Persistence-Comparision/), this is a collection of Kotlin extension methods for Jdbc that can be adapted to your own projects initially.

+There is no library and the utility methods can be copy pasted and extended as required.

+This is the first rung on the ladder to decide if you need a jdbc wrapper library like https://github.com/jdbi/jdbi or https://github.com/target/lite-for-jdbc and [so on](https://griffio.github.io/programming/2023/04/20/More-Kotlin-Sql-Persistence-Comparision/).

-A couple of ideas with extensions for using sequential Jdbc resources and extracting result sets
+A couple of ideas with extensions for cleaning up using sequential Jdbc resources and extracting result sets.

 ### Example